gremwell/qsslcaudit/README.md

 ~/Downloads/qsslcaudit/tools/build_openssl.sh
 ```

-That is all.
 Now, if you want to use `qsslcaudit` with unsafe OpenSSL version, just launch it inside `openssl` directory (or any other you chose).

+The tool will load library symbols at runtime.
+However, if `qsslcaudit` was compiled using "safe" headers (i.e. SSLv2 turned off), some errors will rise.
+Thus, it is better to follow "easy way" and use `build_with_old_openssl.sh` script.

 # Usage